Josef Jakob

-Josef Jakob (sometimes spelled Iosif Iacob; born 11 September 1939, Carani, Romania) is a Romanian-born former handball player and coach of Banat Swabian descent, who as a player won the World Championship and the EHF Champions League.
+Josef Jakob (sometimes spelled Iosif Iacob; born 11 September 1939 in Carani) is a Romanian former handball player and coach of Banat Swabian descent, who as a player won the World Championship and the EHF Champions League.

 With Steaua Bucharest he won the national championship six times.
 In the 1960s he was considered to be the best right wing player in the world.

 His speciality were fast breaks and goal area passes to the pivot or the left winger.
 In 45 national team games he scored 121 goals.

 Player

 Youth years

 Josef Jakob began playing field handball when he was in sixth grade.
 In 1955 he interrupted his high school education when he was asked to join Electromotor Timișoara.
 The team merged with Progresul Timișoara the same year, and they placed second after CFR Timișoara in the regional league.

 Top league

 In 1957 Jakob transferred to top-league team Tehnometal Timișoara, where he had Adam Fischer as coach.
 While playing there, he was called up for the first time to the national youth team, where he made his debut in a match in Poland.
 Jakob played three more years field handball for Tehnometal.

 In 1962 he was asked by Steaua Bucharest to play in the Spartakiad for military teams.
 Between 1964 and 1966 he became twice national vicechampion with Steaua.
 In 1968, Jakob won with Steaua the EHF Champions League in Frankfurt am Main against HC Dukla Prague.
 In the same year, he and Gheorghe Gruia were selected for the world team.
 Between 1968 and 1971 Steaua won the national championship four times in a row.